meilisearch/vuepress-plugin-meilisearch/README.md

   <a href="https://slack.meilisearch.com"><img src="https://img.shields.io/badge/slack-MeiliSearch-blue.svg?logo=slack" alt="Slack"></a>
 </p>

-<p align="center">⚡ Lightning Fast, Ultra Relevant, and Typo-Tolerant Search Engine MeiliSearch plugin for Vuepress</p>
+<p align="center">⚡ Lightning Fast, Ultra Relevant, and Typo-Tolerant Search Engine MeiliSearch plugin for VuePress</p>

-**MeiliSearch Vuepress** is a **MeiliSearch** plugin for Vuepress. **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
+**MeiliSearch VuePress** is a **MeiliSearch** plugin for VuePress. **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
 Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.

-If you don't use Vuepress for your documentation, but you still need a search bar, you might check out this [front-end SDK](https://github.com/meilisearch/docs-searchbar.js).
+If you don't use VuePress for your documentation, but you still need a search bar, you might check out this [front-end SDK](https://github.com/meilisearch/docs-searchbar.js).

 ![MeiliSearch docs demo](assets/docs-searchbar-demo.gif).